By Gayle Vehar on | No Comments

-We know that some of you are thinking about or have decided to start using the NEW Lightroom CC app Adobe released.
-We know that many of you have questions.
-We have answers.
-Let us know if you have more questions we can help you with!
+We know that some of you are thinking about - or have already decided to start using the NEW Lightroom CC App recently released by Adobe.
+We know that many of you also have questions about the new the Lightroom App.

-No. This is a whole new product but Adobe gave it the same name as the old product.
-I am not sure that they could have done anything MORE confusing for consumers.
-But they didn't ask us.
+No. This is a whole new product, but Adobe gave it the same name as the old product.
+I am not sure that they could have done anything MORE confusing for consumers - but they didn't ask us.
 It is our job to help you understand that while this new product looks similar to the desktop Lightroom you have been using for years, it is different.

 Sure.
 I think there are lots of great things about this new Lightroom app.
-The desktop version is pretty powerful and for the first time since Lightroom released a mobile version, I can see myself using it.
-In order for me to fully switch, I want access to my presets across all the platforms and easier syncing.
-I think most professional photographers will stick with Lightroom Classic CC until some of these features become a little more main stream!
+The desktop version is very powerful and for the first time since Lightroom released a mobile version, I can see myself using it.
+However in order for me to fully switch over, I would need to be able to access ALL of my presets AND brushes across all of the platforms as well as easier syncing.
+I think most professional photographers may stick with Lightroom Classic CC until some of these features are added and become a little more mainstream!

 Yes.
 As of right now, ALL the photos you upload to Lightroom CC, whether on mobile or on the desktop, will all be stored in the cloud - more specifically, Adobe's cloud storage.
 The basic Creative Cloud Photography Plan for $9.99 comes with 20GB of storage.
 As photographers, we know how easy it is to fill a 20GB memory card so it is clear that amount of storage won't last very long.
 You can upgrade to 1TB of storage for $19.99 a month and if you are going to be using Lightroom CC much you will probably want to go ahead and do that.